RibbleValleyTradingCo/ReelyRatedv3/docs/FEATURE-ROADMAP.md

 **Goal:** Allow users to mark their profile as private so only followers (and admins) can see their catches and details.

+Note: Schema + settings toggle + profile stub are implemented (is_private on profiles; settings toggle; non-followers see a “private account” stub).
+RLS/feed/search enforcement for privacy remains TODO in a later phase.

 **Backend**

 - Extend `profiles`: